openpreserve/ViPER/docs/maintainer/index.md

 ### Virtualisation

 - [VirtualBox](https://www.virtualbox.org/) was chosen as the virtualisation platform because of its cross platform ubiquity.
 - [Vagrant](https://www.vagrantup.com/) is a tool designed for building and managing virtual machine environments.
-It was chosen to speed up the initial virtual box provisioning.
+It was chosen to speed up the initial VirtualBox provisioning.
 - [Vagrant Cloud](https://app.vagrantup.com/) provides a collection of cookie-cut virtual machines.
-The Vagrant machine chosen as a starting point was an official Debian Stretch build with the addition of the Virtual Box shared folder kernel module: <https://app.vagrantup.com/debian/boxes/contrib-stretch64>.
+The Vagrant machine chosen as a starting point was an official Debian Stretch build with the addition of the VirtualBox shared folder kernel module: <https://app.vagrantup.com/debian/boxes/contrib-stretch64>.

 ### Provisioning